temporalio/documentation/blog/2021-06-23-build-an-ecommerce-app-with-temporal-part-3.md

 ```
 ### Sending multiple Signals to Workflows in tests

-Similarly, if you want to send multiple Signals, you should put them in separate `RegisterDelayedCallback()` calls.
+Similarly, if you want to send a Query to check the state of the Workflow between Signals, you should put the Query in a separate `RegisterDelayedCallback()` call.
-However, you can move any Queries that don't have any Signals after them to be after the `ExecuteWorkflow()` call.
+You can move any Queries that don't have any Signals after them to after the `ExecuteWorkflow()` call.
 For example, below is a test case for the `RemoveFromCart()` method.

 ```go